Candyeeee/JSRL/README.md

 # JSRL
 This is a code implemention of the JSRL method proposed in the manuscipt "Assessing Clinical Progression from Subjective Cognitive Decline to Mild Cognitive Impairment with Incomplete Multi-modal Neuroimages".
+# Code
+Prerequisites used in our code (This is a reference.
+You also can use different versions of these prerequisetes.) python == 3.6 tf == 1.15.0 scikit-image 0.17.2 sklearn scipy == 1.5.4 numpy == 1.19.4
+# Dataset
+Two datasets, including a publicly available Alzheimer’s Disease Neuroimaging Initiative database (ADNI) dataset and a private dataset from the Chinese Longitudinal Aging Study (CLAS) are used in our work.
+You can download the ADNI dataset via this link:adni.loni.usc.edu